etaoxing/multibeast/README.md

 # then go back and install moolib
 ```

-If you run into the following error, then try cloning `moolib/third_party/` submodule repos first:
+If you run into the following error, then try cloning `moolib/third_party/` submodule repos first by running `git submodule update --init --recursive`:
 ```bash
 CMake Error at CMakeLists.txt:51 (pybind11_add_module):
   Unknown CMake command "pybind11_add_module".